20LitersAdmin/filterbuildscheduler/README.md

   ** The inventory gets extrapolations (InventoriesController::Extrapolate)

 4. Part has_one material (instead of has_many)

-5. `events/closed` should be a datatable, not boxes

-6. User#show events sections show card views, switch to a table view and make not click-able

 7. Stats framework (for time period) (visible to Admin)
   - Number of technologies by type